 BSc (Hons) MSc

 I am interdisciplinary health social social scientist with a background in Medical Anthropology and Applied Health research.
 My research focuses on the use of qualitative methodologies to capture patient narratives to improve patient experiences and address health inequalities.
-I currently hold the Ann McPherson predoctoral fellowship in the Medical Sociology & Health Experiences Group (MS& HERG).
+I previously held the Ann McPherson predoctoral fellowship in the Medical Sociology & Health Experiences Group (MS& HERG).

-I joined the department in 2021, and currently work on two qualitative COVID-19 studies being conducted within MS&HERG.
+I joined the department in 2021, and have worked on two qualitative COVID-19 studies being conducted within MS&HERG.

 - Learning from diverse experiences of COVID-19